davidhaan/UCSC_LURE/running_LURE_from_TACKLE_BOX.md

-### What is Tackle Box?
+### What is LURE?

-Tackle Box is the Docker image for running LURE, a machine learning method developed by David Haan.
+LURE is a semi-supervised machine learning tool, Learning UnRealized Events (LURE), that finds new drivers sharing molecular signatures with known drivers.
 The LURE paper is available on [BioRxiv](https://www.biorxiv.org/content/10.1101/727891v1).
 The citation is:

     Using Transcriptional Signatures to Find Cancer Drivers with LURE